DShield-ISC/dshield/README.md

-# dshield

-DShield Raspberry Pi Sensor
+# DShield Raspberry Pi Honeypot

 This is a set of scripts to setup a Raspberry Pi as a DShield Sensor.

 The current version is only tested on Raspbian, not on other distros, sorry.
 If other distros are wanted, someone has to check and update the installation script.
+For support, try our Slack channel (see link at the end of this file) .
+Please file an "Issue" here to report bugs.

 In order to use the Raspberry Pi, you will need to first prepare it: